Glossary

 - Digitizing (Creating an Embroidery File)

-Digitizing means creating an embroidery file from a design in embroidery software – including stitch types, density, and color sequences.
+Digitizing is the process of turning artwork into an embroidery file using software – including stitch types, density, and color sequence.

 Updated: 2025-10-01